Scholes names Real Madrid duo as the modern players most like him | Goal.com

 Kroos and Modric have had similarly trophy-laden careers, the former winning the 2014 World Cup with Germany while the latter helped Croatia reach the 2018 final while winning player of the tournament and later being awarded the Ballon D'Or.

-Modric meanwhile has also won four Champions Leagues, all of them with Real, a long with a La Liga title, a Copa del Rey and four Club World Cups.
+Modric meanwhile has also won four Champions Leagues, all of them with Real, along with a Liga title, a Copa del Rey and four Club World Cups.